-A grade point average of 3.2 is considered competitive for the DrPH program.
+A GPA of 3.2 or higher is required for the DrPH program.
 The GPA is calculated based on the last 60 undergraduate units, or if the applicant has 12 or more graduate units, the GPA will be based on graduate units.

-Applicants should send official transcripts from any college or university attended to SOPHAS at PO Box 9111; Watertown, MA 02471.
+Applicants are required to send official transcripts from any college or university attended to SOPHAS at PO Box 9111; Watertown, MA 02471.

-Applicants must provide a minimum of three letters of recommendation from academic advisors, professors, supervisors, mentors or anyone else familiar with his or her academic and/or professional ability.
+Applicants must provide a minimum of three letters of recommendation from academic advisors, professors, supervisors, mentors or anyone else familiar with their academic and/or professional ability.
 Letters should be submitted to SOPHAS electronically.

 The personal statement (maximum of 1500 words) should include: